 The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's and Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-The directors are responsible for the maintenance and integrity of the Company's website.
+The directors are responsible for the maintenance and integrity of the information relating to the Company published on the ENWL website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.